jbakams/slimebot-volleyball/README.md

   - We repeated the same rule of upgration of the depth until the agent will start playting on the maximum depth of the scene meaning 24 units.
   - Depending on the initialization of the Neural Network, in one of the experiment the agent was able to play almost perfectly the game in more or less 10 millions timesteps (sometimes it needs above 20 M timesteps)

-### 3.2.
-Problem to solve

-After this experiment some questions is left to us to investigate in.
-As we noticed that the 3d version is training by a low level of complexity of the state environment.
-What is the better way to upgrade the environment when the agent starts to play correctly the game:

--  Start with a depth of zero  and increment the depth gradually;
--  Start with a small non zero depth and increment the depth gradually;
--  After the initial depth, should we go to short incrematation or we can directly jump to the maximum depth
--  How to explain that scientifically

 ## 4. The Main Goals